novuhq/contributors/README.md

 Because you are awesome!
 </p>

-We scan our Github Contributors using Orbit and give them the honor they deserved
+We sync our Github Contributors using Orbit.love and showcase their work on the Novu contributors page.

 Environment Variable Requirements: